Downloading Kung FuWhy You Can't Read Your Way to Understanding

 John R. Hayes, “Cognitive Processes in Creativity,” in Handbook of Creativity, ed.
 J. A. Glover, R. R. Ronning, and C. R. Reynolds (Plenum, 1989).
 Hayes studied 500 notable works by 76 composers and found that only three were composed before year ten of the composer’s career.↩︎

 Eleanor Maguire et al., “Navigation-Related Structural Change in the Hippocampi of Taxi Drivers,” Proceedings of the National Academy of Sciences 97, no. 8 (2000): 4398-4403.
 To earn a licence, London cabbies must pass The Knowledge: memorise 320 routes covering roughly 25,000 streets, then recite them on demand in one-on-one verbal tests.
-The study period takes three to four years and about two thirds of candidates fail.
+The study period takes three to four years and about half of candidates fail.
 Maguire found that cabbies’ posterior hippocampi were significantly larger than those of controls, and the longer someone had been driving, the larger the structure.
 The longitudinal follow-up: Katherine Woollett and Eleanor Maguire, “Acquiring ‘The Knowledge’ of London’s Layout Drives Structural Brain Changes,” Current Biology 21, no. 24 (2011): 2109-2114.
 Woollett and Maguire scanned 79 trainees before they began studying The Knowledge and again years later.
 The 39 who qualified showed measurable hippocampal growth.
 Those who failed showed no change.↩︎

 K. Anders Ericsson, Ralf Th.
 Krampe, and Clemens Tesch-Romer, “The Role of Deliberate Practice in the Acquisition of Expert Performance,” Psychological Review 100, no. 3 (1993): 363-406.
 Ericsson’s most cited study divided 30 violin students at the Music Academy of West Berlin into three groups: the best (potential international soloists), the good, and future music teachers.
 By age 18, the best had accumulated roughly 7,400 hours of solitary practice, the good about 5,300, and the future teachers about 3,400.
 For the accessible version: Anders Ericsson and Robert Pool, Peak: Secrets from the New Science of Expertise (2016).↩︎